Stochastic model for cell polarity: The main results

 If there are $N$ molecules in the cell, then we assign mass $1/N$ to each molecule.
 The membrane population at time $t$ can be represented by an atomic measure as follows:

-where $n^N(t) = N \left\langle 1,\mu^N(t)\right\rangle$ is the number of molecules on the membrane at time $t$ and $x_1(t),\cdots, x_{n^N(t)}$ are their types.
+where $n^N(t) = N \langle1,\mu^N(t)\rangle$ is the number of molecules on the membrane at time $t$ and $x_1(t),\ldots, x_{n^N(t)}$ are their types.
 Viewed as a process, $\mu^N$ is Markov and its state space is given by

-For any $\mu \in \mathcal{M}^N_{a}(E \times [0,1])$, the total mass $\left \langle 1,\mu \right \rangle \leq 1$ and hence $\mathcal{M}^N_{a}(E \times [0,1]) \subset \mathcal{M}_1\left(E \times [0,1]\right)$.
-If we endow $\mathcal{M}^N_{a}(E \times [0,1])$ with the topology of weak convergence, then it is a compact space.
+For any $\mu\in\mathcal{M}^N_{a}(E \times[0,1])$, the total mass $\langle1,\mu\rangle\leq1$ and, hence, $\mathcal {M}^N_{a}(E \times[0,1]) \subset\mathcal{M}_1(E \times [0,1])$.
+If we endow $\mathcal{M}^N_{a}(E \times[0,1])$ with the topology of weak convergence, then it is a compact space.

 The generator of any Markov process is an operator which captures the rate of change of the distribution of the process.
-For a detailed discussion on generators see Chapter 4 in Ethier and Kurtz \cite{EK}.
-For a speed $D$ Brownian motion on the membrane $E$, the generator is given by $\frac{D}{2} \Delta$ where $\Delta$ is the Laplace-Beltrami operator on $E$.
-Note that $C^2(E) \subset {\cal D}(\Delta)$, where $C^2(E)$ is the space of twice continuously differentiable functions on $E$.
-Next we define the classes of functions that we will use in this paper.
+For a detailed discussion on generators, see Chapter 4 in Ethier and Kurtz \cite{EK}.
+For a speed $D$ Brownian motion on the membrane $E$, the generator is given by $\frac{D}{2} \Delta$, where $\Delta$ is the Laplace--Beltrami operator on $E$.
+Note that $C^2(E) \subset\mathcal{D}(\Delta)$, where $C^2(E)$ is the space of twice continuously differentiable functions on $E$.
+Next we define the classes of functions that we will use in this paper. \begin{definition} \end{definition}

 \begin{definition} \end{definition}